johans-work/berserk/README.md

 # Intro
 Berserk is a keyboard layout optimized for the mouse and minimum finger travel, compatible with virtually any keyboard.
-Berserk isn't so much original as it's inevitable for anyone with similar requirements.
+Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 Save time by starting with many of the answers first.

-# The Answers
+# The Answers, First

 - [x] The number row at 2u distance should be eliminated.
 - [ ] Layer 1 is added for numbers.